-Tree Code Project: Policy Development
+Tree Code Project Phase 4: Policy Development

-Since the last meeting with the Neighborhood Coalition in March, the project team has been working on finalizing the project framework, and expanding it into a draft regulatory structure and implementation approach that reflects community values, is responsive to site conditions, and is feasible for applicants and staff to administer.
-Across all focus areas, the draft regulatory direction is shaped by the following key principles:
+The project team has been working on expanding the Phase 3 project framework into a draft regulatory structure and policy outline that reflects community values, is responsive to individual site conditions, and is practical for development applicants and staff to administer.
+The draft policy outline is shaped by the following approach and key principles:

-- Trees are considered core parts of neighborhood infrastructure, and planning for preservation and planting of trees should occur early in site design and planning. - The code should be clear, accessible, and equitable, with standards that scale based on context, site size, and project type. - Regulations are outcome-oriented, context-responsive, and flexible in order to balance tree goals with development feasibility. - Tree preservation is strongly incentivized, especially for large trees and groves. - Both incentives and deterrents are used to promote preservation and limit/discourage tree removal. - Enforcement is scaled with the severity and impacts of non-compliance rather than punitive, to prevent undue burdens on individual communities, and functions as a last step rather than the primary mechanism for compliance.
+- Trees will be considered core parts of neighborhood infrastructure, and planning for preservation and planting of trees should occur early in site design and planning. - The development code should be clear, accessible, and equitable, with standards that scale based on context and project type. - Regulations should be outcome-oriented, context-responsive, and flexible in order to balance tree goals with development feasibility. - Tree preservation is strongly incentivized, especially for large trees and groves. - Both incentives and deterrents are used to promote preservation and limit/discourage tree removal. - Clear targets for tree canopy growth are built into planting requirements. - Policy enforcement is scaled with the severity and impacts of non-compliance rather than punitive, to prevent undue burdens on individual communities, and functions as a last step rather than the primary mechanism for compliance.

-1. Canopy Policy
+Draft Canopy Policy Outline

-A canopy policy is used to set canopy coverage goals and consistent expectations for future tree cover in the city.
-Canopy policies can help promote climate resilience, healthy living, equitable canopy distribution, and community vibrancy by establishing minimum tree canopy coverage requirements across different zoning contexts.
-A moderate and somewhat challenging goal for increasing tree canopy is proposed to be used to set a canopy goal that supports the City's climate, livability, and community vibrancy goals, be consistent with research on tree benefits, and be realistic enough that it could be achieved.
-The canopy framework and draft policy outline below reflects both feedback from the community about the importance of trees in neighborhoods and best available research on the benefits of tree canopy in cities.
+Canopy policies can be used to set tree canopy goals and consistent expectations for future tree cover in the city.
+Canopy policies can help promote climate resilience, healthy living, equitable canopy distribution, and community vibrancy.
+The draft policy outline starts with an overall approach of setting clear canopy targets.
+Based on the policy framework, a moderate and somewhat challenging goal for increasing tree canopy is proposed to support the City's climate, livability, and community vibrancy goals, be consistent with leading research on tree benefits, and be realistic enough that it could be achieved.